 Net cash flows provided by investing activities were approximately \$3.2 million and \$12.6 million for the years ended December 31, 2018 and 2017, respectively.
 Capital expenditures, including digital tower and transmitter upgrades, and deposits for station equipment and purchases were approximately \$4.4 million and \$7.4 million for the years ended December 31, 2018 and 2017, respectively.
-During the year ended December 31, 2018, the Company paid approximately \$4.8 million to complete the acquisition of our new WTEM Washington DC station and Detroit translators and we received proceeds of approximately \$12.8 million to complete the acquisition of our new Richmond and Washington DC stations and during the year ended December 31, 2017, the Company paid approximately \$5.0 million towards the acquisition of certain digital assets from Moguldom.
+During the year ended December 31, 2018, the Company paid approximately \$4.8 million to complete the acquisition of our new WTEM Washington DC station and Detroit translators and we received proceeds of approximately \$12.8 million for the sale of our Detroit WPZR-FM station assets.
+During the year ended December 31, 2017, the Company paid approximately \$2.0 million to complete the acquisition of our new Richmond and Washington DC stations and during the year ended December 31, 2017, the Company paid approximately \$5.0 million towards the acquisition of certain digital assets from Moguldom.
 During the year ended December 31, 2017, the Company received proceeds of approximately \$2.0 million to complete the sale of its Detroit WCHB-AM station.
-During the year ended December 31, 2017, the Company received proceeds of approximately \$2.0 million to complete the sale of its Detroit WCHB-AM station.
-During the year ended December 31, 2017, the Company received proceeds of approximately \$2.0 million to complete the sale of its Detroit WCHB-AM station.
-During the year ended December 31, 2017, the Company received proceeds of approximately \$25.0 million to complete its sale of certain land, towers and equipment as part of a sale-leaseback transaction.
+During the year ended December 31, 2017, the Company received proceeds of approximately \$2.0 million to complete its sale of certain land, towers and equipment as part of a sale-leaseback transaction.

 Net cash flows used in financing activities were approximately \$75.4 million and \$49.8 million for the years ended December 31, 2018 and 2017, respectively.
 During the years ended December 31, 2018 and 2017, the Company repaid approximately \$23.4 million and \$347.4 million, respectively, in outstanding debt.
 During the year ended December 31, 2018, we borrowed approximately \$192.0 million in new 2018 Credit Facility and we borrowed approximately \$50.0 million in the MGM National Harbor Loan.
 During the year ended December 31, 2017, we borrowed approximately \$350.0 million in new 2017 Credit Facility.
 During the years ended December 31, 2018 and 2017, respectively, we capitalized approximately \$7.4 million and \$8.9 million, respectively, of costs associated with our indebtedness.
-During the years ended December 31, 2018 and 2017, respectively, the Company repurchased approximately \$271.9 million and \$38.6 million of our 2020 Notes and during the year ended December 31, 2018, the Company paid a premium of approximately \$2.1 million to retire the 2020 Notes.
-During the years ended December 31, 2018 and 2017, we repurchased approximately \$8.2 million and \$38.6 million of our 2020 Notes.
-Notes and during the year ended December 31, 2018, the Company paid a premium of approximately \$2.1 million to retire the 2020 Notes.
-During the years ended December 31, 2018 and 2017, we repurchased approximately \$8.2 million and \$3.0 million and \$3.0 million and \$3.0 million in dividends to noncontrolling interest shareholders for the year ended December 31, 2018.
+During the years ended December 31, 2018 and 2017, respectively, the Company paid a premium of approximately \$271.9 million and \$38.6 million of our 2020 Notes and during the year ended December 31, 2018, the Company paid a premium of approximately \$2.1 million to retire the 2020 Notes.
+During the years ended December 31, 2018 and 2017, we repurchased approximately \$8.2 million and \$5.0 million of our Class A and Class D Common Stock, respectively.
+Reach Media paid approximately \$2.2 million in dividends to noncontrolling interest shareholders for the year ended December 31, 2018.
 During the year ended December 31, 2018, the Company distributed approximately \$1.1 million of contingent consideration related to the Moguldom acquisition.